Accumulator-Aware Post-Training Quantization for Large Language Models: Experimental Details Ablations

-\textbf{Multi-stage vs. monolithic accumulation.} In Section~\ref{sec:llms-scaling}, we analyze how our accumulator constraints scale to increasingly large language models within the Pythia model suite~\cite{biderman2023pythia}.
+\textbf{Multi-stage vs. monolithic accumulation.} In Section~\ref{sec:llms-scaling}, we analyze how our accumulator constraints scale to increasingly large language models within the Pythia model suite~\citep{biderman2023pythia}.
 There, we discuss our observation that, as model size increases, the quality of the accumulator-constrained models approaches that of the unconstrained baselines for both GPFQ and OPTQ.
-Under the A2Q scaling hypothesis, this suggests the narrowing accuracy gap is in part because model capacity is growing without tightening the constraints.
-To verify this, we perform an ablation study targeting a monolithic 16-bit accumulator (\textit{i.e.}, $P_0=16$).
-We quantize all Pythia models up to Pythia-1B, which we had observed to be the equilibrium point between weight and activation quantization scaling trends (see Section~\ref{sec:conclusion}).
+This suggests the narrowing gap in perplexity is in part because model capacity is growing without tightening the constraints.
+To verify this, we perform an ablation study targeting a monolithic 16-bit accumulator (\textit{i.e.}, $P_I=P_O=16$).
+We quantize all Pythia models up to Pythia-1B {using either OPTQ or GPFQ, and report the results in Table~\ref{tbl:pythia-scaling-monolithic}}.
 Not only do we observe significant instability, we also observe a $7.4\times$ regression in perplexity between Pythia-70M and Pythia-1B, confirming that fixing $P_I$ improves scaling as models grow wider.